ebcfr/retro/doc/retro.md

 the exponential format.
 You can concatenate strings with | to longer output in a single line.

-Output is surpressed globally with
+Output is suppressed globally with

 	>output off;